MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Getting-WMI-Objects--Get-CimInstance-.md

 ---
 description: This article shows several examples of how to get instances of WMI objects from a computer system. ms.date: 12/08/2022
-title: Getting WMI Objects with Get-CimInstance
+title: Getting WMI objects with Get-CimInstance
 ---
-# Getting WMI Objects with Get-CimInstance
+# Getting WMI objects with Get-CimInstance

 > This sample only applies to Windows plaforms.